Everyday we receive plenty of questions about our technology. Here we tried to answer the most frequent ones.

 Why is it important to have alternative storage technologies to Li-ion Batteries?

 While Li-ion batteries are a proven solution and commercially available, it will be important to consider other storage technologies and encourage their development.
 Li-ion batteries may be a solution in the near term for short duration in a smaller scale, but they have some serious limitations as we consider a larger scale use in the future.
 We have seen that in applications requiring a lot of cycling, li-ion batteries degrade rapidly, requiring the replacement of the battery pack.
 We also predict that there will be increased competition from the electric vehicle market expansion for the key raw materials required.
 From an environmental point of view, the problem of large-scale battery recycling has not been fully solved.
 One of the key aspects of the thermal energy storage technology developed by E2S Power is that the storage system doesn’t degrade substantially over time, and the materials required are readily available and recyclable.
+Additionally, Li-Ion are not ideal storage when industrial heat is required and this is where thermal storage technologies are much better suited for.

-The total LCOS cost of TWEST for utility scale applications is very competitive compared to batteries and other storage solutions as we are taking advantage of valuable existing equipment and assets.
-Our design is a compact “all in one” unit and, unlike other energy storage solutions, does not require additional equipment, separate storage or auxiliary systems.
 One key aspect of our design approach is simple plant integration and simplified project execution.
 Some of the other energy storage technologies have additional project complexities due to the amount of equipment, auxiliary systems, materials and special working fluids.

 We believe that total costs should be considered on an equal basis for a true comparison.
 When looking at the cost of Li-ion batteries, for example, the complete project cost needs to be included, not just the battery pack.
 This includes inverters, power electronics equipment, required housing and climate control, in addition to construction costs and the interconnection to the grid.
 By utilizing existing power plant equipment, infrastructure, and sites, we are able to keep our costs down.
-If you consider a 25-year life and taking into account capital costs and the degradation and replacement cost of batteries, the levelised cost of storage of the E2S Power storage system is estimated to be one third of Li-ion batteries.
+If you consider a 25-year life and considering capital costs and the degradation and replacement cost of batteries, the levelized cost of storage of the E2S Power storage system is estimated to be one third of Li-ion batteries.

 What is the long-term performance degradation of the system?